 Please remember that living in the catchment area for a particular school does not mean that your child will receive free transport to that school.
-Please refer to the information about home to school transport in this booklet or online at www.oxfordshire.gov.uk/schooltransport www.oxfordshire.gov.uk/junioradmissions
+Please refer to Page 29 for further details regarding the school travel policy.

 Most importantly, I would advise you to apply on time.
 Applying on time is likely to maximise your chance of your child being offered a place at one of your preferred schools.
-This means you need to submit your application by 15 January 2024.
+This means you need to submit your application by 31 October 2023.

-You can apply online at:
+You can apply online at: www.oxfordshire.gov.uk/secondaryadmissions

-Anne Coyle Interim Director of Children's Services
+Anne Coyle Interim Director for Children's Services